Revised December 2020 (see bottom of post!)

 Problem 3: treats appear immediately

-Given the choice of response trained, the researchers could present the treat immediately when the correct behaviour occurred.
+Given the choice of response trained, the researchers were able to present the treat immediately when the correct behaviour occurred.

 Specifically, there was no need for a bridging stimulus spanning the time from the correct behaviour to when the consequence occurred.

-So, from this perspective, we expect the click-treat condition to be no different from the treat-only condition.
+So, from this perspective, we expect the click-treat condition in these scientific studies to be no different from the food-only condition.
 In both treatments, the animals would immediately get reinforcement for doing the correct behaviour.

-In other words, these studies did not test the bridging properties of the clicker.
+In other words, these studies did not test the bridging properties of the clicker either.